256hz/hh-frontend/README.md

 - Click on a hero swatch to go back to the page you were on.
 - Navigate pages below using numbers or arrows.
 - Click on the Random button to get a hero view of a random color.
 - Filter colors using sidebar menu.
 Deactivate filter by clicking on the same filter again, or on the logo in the top left.
+See the [backend repo's readme](https://github.com/256hz/hh-backend/blob/master/README.md) for more on color filtering.
 - Site is minimally responsive, although the hero color looks pretty silly on mobile.
 If I was to make a really responsive design, the Sidebar would take up the full screen width, and the page of colors would stack underneath it.
 - You can type in the search bar, but it won't do anything.